 2. It's so Tron.

 As visually stunning now as it was in 1982, "Tron: Legacy" has all of the eye-popping visuals fans would want to see.
 The updated set and costume design feels timeless and delicately side-steps the inevitable "Matrix" Comparisons.
 Even the much-poo-pooed CGI of young Jeff Bridges works for me, though that uncanny valley can be a little off-putting.
 Neon?
 Check.
-Deadly Discs?
-Check-plus.
-Light Cycle Goodness?
-Checkmate.
+Deadly Discs

 1. The Score.